diyaa59/WireGuard-Pfsense-Policy-Based-Routing/README.md

 Place the config below in the following file `/etc/nftables.conf`.

+> [!IMPORTANT]
+>
-Change the following parameters to meet your needs:
+> Change the following parameters to meet your needs:.
+>

-- `DEV_WORLD`: The WAN interface of the VPS.
+> - `DEV_WORLD`: The WAN interface of the VPS.
 You will need to find what interface on your VPS has a public IP on it.
-- `Local_Networks`: The ranges of your local network behind your Pfsense router.
+> - `Local_Networks`: The ranges of your local network behind your Pfsense router.
 You can seperate multiple ranges with a comma.
-- `SSH_In_Port`: SSH port to allow through nftables ruleset.
+> - `SSH_In_Port`: SSH port to allow through nftables ruleset.
 Not adding this means you won't be able to SSH into your VPS instance.
-- `WireGuard_In_Port`: The WireGuard port to listen on from WAN.
+> - `WireGuard_In_Port`: The WireGuard port to listen on from WAN.
 I recommend changing this to anything other than the default port (default port is 51820).
-- `IPv4_DEV_WireGuard_MSS`: This is the Maximum Segment Size (MSS) value that will be set for outbound TCP connections.
+> - `IPv4_DEV_WireGuard_MSS`: This is the Maximum Segment Size (MSS) value that will be set for outbound TCP connections.

 Nftables configuration: